Track Your Art Submissions With This FREE Worksheet

 State, Country, or Online: Fill in the appropriate location or online site where the work will be featured.

 Cost: If there was a submission fee, how much was it?

 Paid With: How did you pay?
 Online Credit card, PayPal, cash, check?

 Notifications Date: Date notifications are sent out.

-Some additional category suggestions may include a section for name(s) of the juror(s); and also the type of exhibition: group invite/juried; member only, specific media, etc.
+Some additional category suggestions may include a section for the name(s) of the juror(s); and also the type of exhibition: group invite/juried; member-only, specific media, etc.

 You can find more free articles like this on my Artist Resource page.
 My mission is to provide free and accessible tools for artists, educators, and enthusiasts.
 I encourage you to share and refer people here as often as you wish.
 Naturally, these articles take many hours to thoroughly research and write.
 If you’d like to support me as an artist and advocate, please consider donating whatever you can.
 Thank you!